inigolabs/stopwatch/readme.md

 ## A simple utility tool to profile go code.

-Profile timer that works like a stop watch, you start the timer and call the step function everytime you want to add a new data point.
+Profile stopwatch that works like a stop watch, you start the stopwatch and call the step function every time you want to add a new data point.
 At the end you can print a summary of all the steps and the amount of time each step took.

 Installation
 ------------